Black Diamond Therapeutics (NASDAQ:BDTX) Stock Price Down 3.4%

-Black Diamond Therapeutics, Inc. (NASDAQ:BDTX – Get Rating) shares fell 3.4% during mid-day trading on Thursday .
-The stock traded as low as $1.66 and last traded at $1.68.
-60,620 shares changed hands during trading, a decline of 82% from the average session volume of 334,707 shares.
+Shares of Black Diamond Therapeutics, Inc. (NASDAQ:BDTX – Get Rating) dropped 3.4% on Thursday .
+The company traded as low as $1.66 and last traded at $1.68.
+Approximately 60,620 shares changed hands during trading, a decline of 82% from the average daily volume of 334,707 shares.
 The stock had previously closed at $1.74.

-Black Diamond Therapeutics (NASDAQ:BDTX – Get Rating) last announced its quarterly earnings data on Tuesday, August 9th.
-The company reported ($0.63) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.68) by $0.05.
-Equities analysts forecast that Black Diamond Therapeutics, Inc. will post -2.63 EPS for the current fiscal year.
+Black Diamond Therapeutics (NASDAQ:BDTX – Get Rating) last released its quarterly earnings results on Tuesday, August 9th.
+The company reported ($0.63) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.68) by $0.05.
+Equities analysts predict that Black Diamond Therapeutics, Inc. will post -2.63 earnings per share for the current fiscal year.

 Black Diamond Therapeutics Company Profile